-The Isle of Islay is the most southerly of the Western Isles.
+The Isle of Islay is the most southerly of the Hebrides.
 It measures about 25 miles from north to south by 20 miles from east to west, and forms an irregular shape that defies easy description.
 Much of the east side of the island is remote, inaccessible and hilly, and Islay has a high point of 491m or 1610ft at Beinn Bheigier.
-At its nearest approach Islay is separated from the Mull of Kintyre by 15 miles of sea, while to its north east is the Isle of Jura, separated from Islay by the half mile wide Sound of Islay.
+At its nearest approach Islay is separated from the Mull of Kintyre by 15 miles of sea, while to its north-east is the Isle of Jura, separated from Islay by the half mile wide Sound of Islay.

 Most of the population of the island, which stood at 3,457 in 2001, lives in a series of distinct settlements which are mainly found in coastal locations.
 At its peak in 1841 the population of Islay stood at 15,772, but as a result of clearance and emigration it had halved by the end of the century, and it then halved again by 1961.
 The population has continued to decline since then, but only relatively slowly.